rafaelhenrique/pytest-envvars/README.md

 # pytest-envvars
-Pytest plugin to check use of envvars on your tests
+Pytest plugin to validate use of envvars on your tests